 Student benchmark data from the DIBELS were available for a kindergarten class receiving Fundations instruction.
-As depicted in Figure 1A (next page), the kindergarten students in this class achieved statistically significant growth in their composite DIBELS scores over the course of the year, F(2, 50) = 183.29, MSE = 534.62, p < .001, $\eta p2 = .89$.
+As depicted in Figure 1, the kindergarten students in this class achieved statistically significant growth in their composite DIBELS scores over the course of the year, F(2, 50) = 183.29, MSE = 534.62, p < 0.001, $p^2 = 0.89$.
 From the beginning to the end of the year, students' composite DIBELs scores grew over 4 standard deviations, d = 4.46.
-In addition, as depicted in Figure 1B (next page), over half of the incoming class of kindergarten students was recommended to receive intensive or strategic instruction based on their DIBELS composite scores, but by the end of the year, 81 % of class was recommended to receive core instruction.
+In addition, as depicted in Figure 2, over half of the incoming class of kindergarten students was recommended to receive intensive or strategic instruction based on their DIBELS composite scores, but by the end of the year, 81 % of class was recommended to receive core instruction.